Cosmetics and toiletries

 In 2008, the International Agency for Research into Cancer (IARC) said that hairdressers “probably” have a slightly higher risk of cancer because they are regularly exposed to certain chemicals.
 They can reduce their exposure to these chemicals by wearing gloves.

 There’s not enough evidence to say for sure whether people who use hair dyes themselves have a higher risk of cancer as a result.
-From the evidence that’s available at the moment, it seems there is no significant link between personal use of hair dyes and bladder cancer, even when using permanent dyes or using dyes frequently for a long time.
-And if hair dyes are linked to any other type of cancer, the increase in risk would only be very small in comparison to other factors.
+From the evidence that’s available at the moment, it seems there is no significant link between personal use of hair dyes and bladder cancer, even when using permanent dyes or using hair dyes frequently for a long time.
+And if hair dyes are linked to any other type of cancer, the increase in risk would only be very small in comparison to other risk factors.

 If you use hair dyes and are concerned, you could dye your hair less often, wear gloves and make sure the room is ventilated.